SuperOfficeDocs/superoffice-docs/user-guide/en/marketing/tracked-links/define-link-actions.md

 ## Response

 * **Redirect to new web page**: Select this option to redirect the recipients to a web page when they click the link.
-You need to enter the URL in the **URL to new page** field.
+Enter the URL in the **URL to new page** field.

 * **Show custom text**: Select this option if you want custom text to be displayed when the recipient clicks the link.
-You need to enter the text in the field below.
+Enter the text in the field below.

 ## Set field